LeviSantegoets/Noctambulist/README.md

 Commands are presented in a clean format:

 [\\] command

 [/] description

 [X] tool/category

 Click → command is automatically copied

 Clear explanation of each command

 Organized for speed and clarity

 🔍 Filtering & Search
-Filter by tool, category, or keyword
+Filter by tool, just press the key of the first letter to search for.
 Quickly find exactly what you need in seconds

 💻 Clean UI
 Lightweight WinForms interface
 Fast, responsive, and minimalistic
 Works seamlessly on Windows

 ⚡ Benefits
 Stop searching documentation constantly
 Reduce copy/paste errors
 Instantly execute commands
 Organize hundreds of tools in one interface

 🛠️ Tech Stack
 Language: C#
 Framework: .NET WinForms
 Editor: Visual Studio Code

 🎯 Use Cases
 Red Teaming / Pentesting
 Linux & Windows Administration
 Cloud Operations & Security Testing
 Research, Automation & Testing

 👨‍💻 Author

 Levi Santegoets